Exhibits

 Lumbering

-Images and artifacts fill the exhibit dedicated to the area’s history of logging and lumber.
-From the days when lumberjacks roamed the territory and transformed the natural landscape and Raftsman traversed the Wisconsin River, you’ll learn what life was like for these figures in the 19th Century.
+The exhibit dedicated to the area’s history of logging and lumber features images and artifacts.
+From the days when lumberjacks roamed the territory and transformed the natural landscape to the days when Raftsmen traversed the Wisconsin River, you’ll learn what life was like for these figures in the 19th Century.

 Train Depot